 Project management methodologies are meant to provide teams with a framework or theory to base their project planning around.
-They all have their advantages and disadvantages, but a couple of methodologies provide an advantageous way to visualize your project plan.
+Every project management methodology has its advantages and disadvantages, but a couple of methodologies provide an advantageous way to visualize your project plan.

 What is Scrum?

 The Scrum framework breaks a project down into short one- to four-week iterations, called sprints.
 A Scrum team, generally led by a Scrum master, works to deliver an iteration or version of the final project at the end of each sprint.
 Scrum teams also have daily standup meetings to discuss progress and boost team collaboration.

 To learn more about Scrum, check out our guide on Scrum for Newbies: How To Use Scrum to Tame Chaos.

 What is a Scrum Board?

 A Scrum Board is a tool that helps you manage and monitor your Scrum project.
 It helps you visually track what work is remaining on your product backlog, what items are assigned to your sprint backlog, and how work is progressing within your active sprint.